We Have Never Been Sophisticated: Acknowledgments

 \section{Acknowledgments}

 JOW: This material is based upon work supported by the National Science Foundation under Grant No. 2419967.
 I am grateful to my Spring 2023 graduate seminar for very helpful discussions connected to the ideas in the paper; to Thomas Barrett's Spring 2023 seminar on symmetry and structure for feedback on a presentation related to this paper.
 CB: I am grateful to the audiences in Oxford, Bristol, and Cambridge for feedback on talks related to the paper.
 Both authors are grateful to Dave Baker, Thomas Barrett, Neil Dewar, Henrique Gomes, Caspar Jacobs, Eleanor March, and James Read for correspondence and discussion about the paper, including comments on previous drafts.
+We also thank helpful reviewers for their contributions to the final version.